Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

+This section provides details of how the decision-making system is implemented, based on the high-level description provided above in section~\ref{sec:artf_cogn:dm}.
+The decision-making component of \cah{} is used to decide which of the low-level signals should affect the high-level behaviour of the robot.

+The decision-making component of \cah{} uses a group of virtual agents collected into a flock in a virtual environment.
+The environment is predominantly empty, except for two attractors which provide the context for the flock of agents.
+The environment (and the flock within) will be simulated by the robot, and the actions of the flock within its virtual environment will provide decision making to the robot, based on the robot's internal sensor values. each attractor in the environment is linked to a sensor on the robot, and the strength of its attraction (coefficient of attraction) is varied according to the value arriving from its corresponding sensor.

+We have already seen in section \ref{sec:artf_cogn:dm} that a decision results from some function of motive and context, given the high-level definitions of what we would consider `context' and `motive'.
+If the flock is placed into an empty environment, where there is no context, the actions of this flock can only result from the inherent predisposition of certain actions within the flock, and so---given the lack of context---must be representative of the motive of the flock.

-The swarm of agents respond to changes in the virtual environment, linking the behaviour of this virtual swarm to changes in the real environment outside the robot.
-The movement of the swarm of agents between attractors, therefore, provides the action selection required for the high-level behaviour of the robot by reacting to the low-level sensor values.
+As the values of the internal sensors in the robot vary, so do the associated attractors in the virtual environment.
+The flock of agents respond to changes in the virtual environment, linking the behaviour of this virtual flock to changes in the internal environment of the robot.
+The movement of the flock of agents between attractors, therefore, provides the action selection required for the high-level behaviour of the robot by reacting to the low-level sensor values.
 In this paper, the attractors are connected to the charge level and temperature sensors on the robot.

-The layout of this virtual environment could be varied in a number of different ways, but---other than varying the strength of the attraction---we keep the environment static.
-For this paper, we use an environment of 140x140 patches and centre the attractors at (58, 34) and (58, 110), with a spread of 15 patches.
-The swarm of agents is initialised at (15, 72).
-Through the use of emergent identities~\citep{stovold_preservingswarmidentity}, multiple swarms could be supported in the same environment but this is outside the scope of this paper.
+The layout of this virtual environment could be varied in a number of different ways, but---other than varying the strength of the attraction---we keep the environment static (dynamic environments is the subject of our ongoing research in this field).
+For this paper, we use an environment of 60x60 units with a periodic boundary condition.
+The attractors are centred at (30, 15) and (30, 45), with a spread of 7 units (see fig.~\ref{fig:artf_cogn:dm:attractors}).
+The flock of agents is initialised at (15, 30).
+Through the use of emergent identities~\citep{stovold_preservingswarmidentity}, multiple flocks could be supported in the same environment but this is outside the scope of this paper.

-We define the following terms: \begin{itemize} \item `context' is the state of the environment as perceived by an agent (\citeauthors{cohen_tendingadamsgarden} `environmental case') \item `motive' is the likelihood of picking a certain actions, should an appropriate context arise \end{itemize} In an empty environment, therefore, the actions of the swarm can only be a result of the inherent predisposition of certain actions within the swarm, and so are representative of the motive of the swarm.
-The internal motive of the swarm is provided by each agent projecting `virtual goals' ahead of them.
-The details of this algorithm are provided in section~\ref{sec:algorithm}.